openshift/origin/examples/simple-ruby-app/QUICKSTART.md

 5. Submit the template/template.json for parameterization

-6. Store the resulting config json in processed/template.processed.json

-7. Submit the config json to OpenShift for creation
+6. Submit the config json to OpenShift for creation

-8. Confirm the application is created/accessible via curl
+7. Confirm the application is created/accessible via curl

 To reset your system after running this example, you can run: